PART 16: AND LOGICAL MIND

 “What?”
 Frank said, startled anew.

 Luci allowed herself another smile.
 “I used electronics to simulate a male voice.
 I wanted to warn you about Julie without involving myself directly.
 Which seems silly, until you realize that the conversation I’d heard was still to come in your future.
-A future where I didn’t warrant a reference, so I didn’t want to risk a possible time paradox.”
+A future where I hadn’t been mentioned, so I didn’t want to risk a possible time paradox.”

 Luci stared.
 “Pardon?”